digitalbuiltenvironment/Smart-Retrieval/backend/README.md

 ## Getting Started

 First, ensure if you want to use the cuda version of pytorch, you have the correct version `cuda > 12.1` of cuda installed.
-You can check this by running `nvcc --version or nvidia-smi` in your terminal.
+You can check this by running `nvcc --version or nvidia-smi` in your terminal, nvcc --version should correctly chow whether you have installed cuda properly or not.
 If you do not have cuda installed, you can install it from [here](https://developer.nvidia.com/cuda-downloads).

+- You may need to add cuda to your path, which can be found online.

-Ensure you have followed the steps in the requirements section above.
+Ensure you have followed the steps in the `requirements` section above.

 Then activate the conda environment: